IBM/ibm-materials-notebook/docs/guide/README.md

 ## Creating a Notebook

-Once the workspace folder has been setup, the easiest way to create a new IBM Materials Notebook is through the VS Code Command Pallete.
+Once the workspace folder has been setup, the easiest way to create a new IBM Materials Notebook is through the [VS Code Command Palette](https://code.visualstudio.com/api/ux-guidelines/command-palette).
-The command pallete can be accessed using the keyboard shortcut: `command` + `shift` + `P`
+The command palette can be accessed using the keyboard shortcut: `command` + `shift` + `P`

 ![Create New Screenshot](/images/create_new_cmd.png)